 There are similarities with Invercargill: it is an agricultural town, with open spaces, mountains in the background and friendly, conservative, rugby-loving people.
 The businessmen found that for a sister city relationship to be established they needed the endorsement of the Council and in 1991 the then Mayor, the late Eve Poole, visited Kumagaya.
 The sister city agreement was signed in 1993.

 In 2003, 10 years after the official signing, the Mayors of Invercargill and Kumagaya made reciprocal visits to each other’s cities to re-sign the sister city agreement.
-During the year-long celebrations groups of students, teachers, citizens and Councillors from both cities made exchange visits.
+During the year-long celebrations groups of students, teachers, citizens and Councillors from each city made exchange visits.

 Kumagaya has taken its place on the iconic signpost at Stirling Point in the port town of Bluff.
 Japanese visitors can be forgiven for feeling a little homesick when they check the signpost – and find they are 9632km from home!

 Invercargill’s Kumagaya Friendship Association was formed in February 2004.
-The organisation includes representatives of businesses, community organisations and members of the public with an interest in Kumagaya.
-The association, currently chaired by Invercargill shipping agent Tom Sawyer, produces a regular newsletter (Nyuusu).
+It includes representatives of businesses, community organisations and members of the public with an interest in Kumagaya.
+The association,which is chaired by Invercargill shipping agent Tom Sawyer, produces a regular newsletter.